 7.4.
 Getting Around Cameron Highlands

-It’s easier to find taxis and Grab cars in the bigger townships like Tanah Rata and Brinchang.
+It is, however, easier for tourists to find taxis and Grab cars in the bigger townships like Tanah Rata and Brinchang.

 Read more: